pwolanin/irv-ballot-counter/README.md

 This is free software.
 You may use it under the terms of the GNU General Public license version 2, or any later verion.

-Ballot counting logic for endorsement ballots recorded as csv files with possible 1 round instant runoff
+Ballot counting logic for endorsement ballots recorded as csv files with possible 1 round instant runoff.

+The rules of the endorsement vote are:

+* 60% is the threshold for endorsement.
+* N is the number of positions to be elected.
+* If no candidate is endorsed in the 1st round, and there are more than N + 1 candidates, a runoff is held.
+* The instant runoff eliminates the lowest voter getters until there are N + 1 candidates left.

+This code currently handles just a single replacement vote in the 2nd round.
+This is valid whn there is only one position to be elected, or when the number of candidates is N+2 and a tie is seen as unlikely.